hyunwoongko/llm-from-scratch/README.md

 # rlhf-from-scratch
 This project aims to perform RLHF training from scratch, implementing almost all components manually except for PyTorch and Ray.
 Each module is a minimal, educational reimplementation of large-scale systems focusing on clarity and core concepts rather than production readiness.
+It includes SFT (Supervised Fine Tuning), RLVR (Reinforcement Learning with Verifiable Reward), and an evaluation pipeline.
+We use a small version of Qwen3 model for training.

 ## Contents
 1. mini-datasets